yaeumh/yaeumh.github.io/README.md

 ---

-My favorite artist/band is **BLACKPINK**, here are their latest releases:
+my favorite artist/band is **BLACKPINK**, here are their latest releases:

 ### **"Pink Venom"**